ChryssaNab/Handwriting-Recognition/Character Recognition/README.md

 ### [**Data Configuration**](#) <a name="dataset"></a>

-We assume that that the Dead Sea Scrolls (DSS) database has been previously downloaded onto the device and is stored within a directory labeled *DSS*.
+We assume that that the Dead Sea Scrolls (DSS) database has been previously downloaded onto the device and is stored within a directory labeled *DSS/*.
 Within this directory, two sub-folders are present.
-The first, titled *image-data*, houses the complete test image scripts, while the second, named *monkbrill*, accommodates the training images.
+The first, titled *image-data/*, houses the complete test image scripts, while the second, named *monkbrill/*, accommodates the training images.
 In particular, *monkbrill* comprises 27 sub-folders, each designated for a distinct Hebrew character.
 To proceed, copy the data directory into the project directory in the following manner:

 ``` shell
 $ cp -r /path/to/source_folder/DSS ./